Etimo/etimo-kubernetes/docs/Deploy.md

 ## <a name='creating-your-resources'></a>Creating your resources

-TODO
+You can create almost any resources that you need, please note however that some may require new features to be developed before working properly.
+Please file an issue (or even better a PR!) for new features.

+- Pods
+- Deployments
+- Services
+- Ingresses
+- Jobs

+## <a name='pods-/-deployments'></a>Pods / Deployments

-## <a name='preparing-your-resources-for-deployment'></a>Preparing your resources for deployment
+### <a name='preparing-your-resources-for-deployment'></a>Preparing your resources for deployment

-There are some gotchas to learn when handling stuff in Kubernetes:
+There are some gotchas to learn when handling stuff in Kubernetes.
+This page briefly describes some of the considerations.

-- Always use specific tags for Docker images
-- How to run one time jobs (e.g. for migrations)
-- How to deploy
-- How to verify deployment

 ### <a name='always-use-specific-tags-for-docker-images'></a>Always use specific tags for Docker images